Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 <class 'dict'>
 ```

 Note that this also just creates a plain `dict` at runtime.
-Usage of `TypedDict` is a great way to inform `mypy` and Intellisense how a specific dict should be constructed,
+Usage of `TypedDict` is a great way to inform `mypy` and
-but remember that this will not be enforced by the interpreter.
+Intellisense how a specific dict should be constructed, but remember that this will not be enforced by the interpreter.

-> Note that TypedDict is backported to older versions of Python by using typing_extensions
+> Note that TypedDict is backported to older versions of Python by using typing_extensions.

 #### List